how to keep succulents alive

 Succulent plant on a shaded area

 Contrary to the belief that most succulents survive in direct sunlight, some require shade to bloom.
-In most cases, the varieties in solid green or variegated ones may burn due to sun exposure.
-If you want succulents that can hold up to maximum sunshine, go for the deep pigmented ones such as the reds, blues and those covered with spines.
+In most cases, solid green or variegated varieties may burn due to sun exposure.
+If you want succulents that can hold up to maximum sunshine, go for the deep-pigmented ones such as the reds, blues, and those covered with spines.

 4. Give The Plants Breathing Room